 PENTECOST SUNDAY: JOHN 20: 19-23

-The gift of the Holy Spirit is with us to make us agents of God’s unfailing love and forgiveness.
-Our challenge is to respond and be open to the Holy Spirit and live out the Pentecost in everyday life.
-We receive the Spirit not to keep it to ourselves but to use and share with others.
+Pentecost is about another type of “extreme makeover”- a type of “transformation,” a spiritual transformation – from spiritual ugliness to spiritual beauty, from spiritual deformation to spiritual transformation.
+Jesus sent the Holy Spirit to “transform” us and change us.
+The Holy Spirit is the Spirit of action.
+We receive the Spirit not to keep to ourselves but to use and share with others.
 The Holy Spirit is like a costly perfume, the perfume of “true love,” which cannot be confined to one room; it reaches out and touches the whole house.
-On this solemn feast day, we are invited to experience and appreciate the transforming, sanctifying, and strengthening presence of The Holy Spirit within us.
+On this solemn feast day, we are invited to experience and appreciate the transforming, sanctifying, and strengthening the presence of The Holy Spirit within us.